GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 ## Args
 `--host`: Target endpoint.

 `--numRpcs`: Number of gRPC calls to send.
+Use 0 for sending requests infinitely with a 1-second interval between requests.

+`--interval`: Interval in ms between gRPC calls.
+For finite number of requests the default value is 0, 1000 ms otherwise.

 `--warmup`: Number of warm-up RPCs to send before the test.
 Default: 5.